home-assistant/home-assistant.io/source/_components/vacuum.mqtt.markdown

   required: false
   type: string
 charging_template:
   description: Defines a [template](/topics/templating/) to define the charging state of the vacuum.
+This is required if `charging_topic` is set.
   required: false
   type: string
 cleaning_topic: